 Grenache is a grape with qualities and distinct traits that are not applauded enough!
-You will be hard-pressed to find a wine label bearing the name Grenache, as few winemakers use the grape as a sole ingredient.
+You will be hard-pressed to find a wine label bearing the name Grenache, as few winemakers use the grape to make a single varietal wine.
 But those that do can attest to its sparkling brilliance and amazing taste.
-It is often a blending component in wines like Syrah and Mourvèdre.
+It is often used as a blending component in wines with Syrah and Mourvèdre.

 There’s some debate about the grape’s origin.
-As evidenced by botanical research, the grape originated from Aragòn.
+Evidence suggests the grape variety originated from Aragòn.
 Carbon dating technology has linked the grape’s seeds and leaves to the region as far back as 153 BCE.
-However, Italian researchers have contested this evidence claiming that the grape originated from Sardinia.
+However, Italian researchers have contested this evidence claiming that the grape originated in Sardinia.

-Garnacha was one of the first grape varieties in Australia.
+Grenache was one of the first grape varieties in Australia.
 It was the country’s most planted grape until Shiraz dethroned it.
-Californian winemakers grew fond of the vine in the 19th century after observing its remarkable yield and resistance to drought and harsh weather conditions.
+Californian winemakers grew fond of the vine in the 19th century after observing its remarkable yield and resistance to drought and harsh weather.
 Thus, the grape was the vine of choice for virtually all vineyards in the notoriously hot San Joaquin Valley.

 From Spain and Beyond

 In the 1980s, Randall Grahm of Bonny Doon Vineyard founded the Rhone Rangers movement in California.
-At that time, Grenache was less popular in California and was only produced in low-quality wines.
+At the time, Grenache was less popular in California and was only produced to make low-quality wines.
 The Rangers promoted the qualities of Grenache and brought them to the public.
-The plant also recorded some fame in Oregon, Washington, and Texas.
+The grape has also been planted in Oregon, Washington, and Texas.

 Australia is another country that prioritizes Grenache.
-After Shiraz and Cabernet Sauvignon dethroned the grape, it regained acclaim when Rhône grapes garnered worldwide interest.
-Few other countries sport sparse grape plantings, with South Africa and Chile showing promise for future Grenache endorsement.
+After Shiraz and Cabernet Sauvignon dethroned the grape, it regained acclaim when Rhône grape varietals started garnering worldwide interest.
+Few other countries sport sparse Grenache plantings, with South Africa and Chile showing promise for future Grenache endorsement.

 The grape has undergone natural mutations, birthing two more colors; Grey Grenache (Grenache Gris) and White Grenache (Grenache Blanc).